spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gm-wm/gm-wm-metric-computation/extract-mtr-in-specific-tracts.rst

 .. warning::

-   When restricting the metric computation to specific vertebral levels or slices, as is done in the examples above, be careful to always check the associated volume fraction.
-If too low, your quantifications will be unreliable.
+   Be careful to always check the associated volume fraction of your metrics (indicated by the ``Size [vox] column).
+This is especially relevant if you are restricting the metric computation to a subset of vertebral levels or axial slices; if the number of voxels included in the computation is too low, your quantifications will be unreliable.
 If you publish, we recommend including the volume fraction associated with all estimated metrics.

-   (TODO: What is meant by "volume fraction" here?
-How would the user calculate/check the volume fractions?
-Should we say "volume size" instead of "fraction"?)